 Odds in Football Betting

-Football betting odds represent the probability of a certain outcome happening in a match.
-They're crucial for both bookmakers and you as a bettor, indicating the potential winnings and risks associated with a particular bet.
 In football betting, odds can be presented in different formats: decimal, fractional, or moneyline odds.
 Whether you are betting on a Premier League match, a Champions League match or any other football match, knowing about the odds is very important.

 So if you are starting your betting journey, we at EaglePredict will make sure that you have full knowledge of what odds in football betting means.
-In this helpful guide, we'll explain three types of football odds and show you how they work with some examples.

 Decimal Odds

 Decimal odds are one of the common ways to represent betting odds.
 They show you the total amount that will be returned to you, including your original stake, if your bet wins.
 For instance, decimal odds of 2.50 mean that for every ₦1,000 you bet, you will receive ₦250 back if your bet wins (including your original ₦1 stake).
-Let's take an example using English Premier League (EPL) teams, Manchester City and Liverpool, and their odds for an upcoming match.
-For example:

 Manchester City has odds of 2.00